jason-spence-lab/Frum-et-al./README.md

-# Frum-et-al.-2022
-Interrogating early alveolar development in the human lung identifies roles for TGFb and BMP signaling.

-This analysis contains code for the unpublished manuscript "Interrogating early alveolar development in the human lung identifies roles for TGFb and BMP signaling." -Tristan Frum et al., (2022)
+This analysis contains code for the unpublished manuscript "Opposing roles for TGF and BMP signaling during nascent alveolar differentiation in the developing human lung" -Tristan Frum et al.

 About This Repository